-We expect boards not only to address their own diversity, but that of the whole organisation and its impacts on stakeholders; and to provide meaningful disclosure assessing progress against complex challenges.
-While many companies have been working hard to improve the gender balance of their leadership teams, too many continue to fall short.
-In 2022, we will continue our policy to consider recommending a vote against the board chair (or if not up for re-election, other directors) of any company with an all-male executive team.
-This policy seeks to address clear laggards; and we expect most companies to be significantly further along the journey to gender parity in leadership.
 We will hold boards accountable for more effective oversight of inclusive culture and diversity across all levels of the company's workforce and effects on the ecosystem upon which the company's long-term health depends, including suppliers, customers and communities.
 When developing director voting recommendations, we will take into account a range of considerations.
 From a workforce perspective, these may include, but are not limited to, diversity of named executive officers, senior executive team members and talent pipeline; the existence of a thoughtful diversity, equity and inclusion strategy, targets and action plan rooted in rigorous analysis of underlying problems that incorporates employee survey data; and a board-driven process for evaluating management's inclusion performance and issues surrounding all strands of diversity across the employee lifecycle.

-In markets like France where the processing and collection of personal information such as the racial/ethnic origin of an individual or their sexual orientation or gender identify is prohibited, companies should find alternative ways of monitoring their diversity and inclusion efforts.
-This could include anonymous and voluntary staff surveys, such as the one developed in France by the Club 21e siècle to measure the representation and inclusion in an organisation of people with a diversity of origins and of socio-economic backgrounds.
+In markets where the processing and collection of personal information such as the racial/ethnic origin of an individual or their sexual orientation or gender identify is prohibited, companies should find alternative ways of monitoring their diversity and inclusion efforts.9 This could include anonymous and voluntary staff surveys, such as the one developed in France by the Club 21e siècle to measure the representation and inclusion in an organisation of people with a diversity of origins and of socio-economic backgrounds.